ngendah/learn-gnu-make/tutorial1/readme.md

 2. When the makefile is being executed, it is referred to as deferred.

 In certain cases, instead of listing out dependencies or targets directly, we want them to be evaluated based on some existing condition.
-In these cases substition references come to our aid.
+In these cases substitution references come to our aid.
 Given a string, the macro will search for the occurrence of the search 'string' and replace it with the replacement 'string'.
 However, the replacement is not a complete word/string replacement, but rather a character replacement, and instead of replacing all occurrences of the character, it only replaces its last occurrence.

 The syntax is: